 - Vault Career Insider, one of most valuable research tools available for those going into the workforce and the premier source of insider information on careers

 - 7-C Career Event Calendar, which provides information on all the career-related activities across the consortium

-On Campus Recruiting Program:300+ companies and organizations recruit on the Claremont Colleges each year as part of our 7-College recruiting consortium.
-In addition to interviewing on campus, employers conduct information sessions and participate in industry nights and carer fairs.
+300+ companies and organizations recruit on the Claremont Colleges each year as part of our 7-College recruiting consortium.
+In addition to interviewing on campus, employers conduct information sessions and participate in industry nights and other career fairs.
 Employers often request specific "resume books" or "resume collects" to gain exposure to students interested in a particular field or position.
 Many of our employers come out to campus a number of times over the course of the year to participate in classes, dinners, panel discussions, and other networking events to get to know to our well qualified students.